youfou/pianoteq-pi/README.md

    - sets CPUs to "On Demand" mode when quit Pianoteq
 4. Creates a desktop entry for Pianoteq, so you can open it easily by clicking the icon
 5. Creates a system service to run Pianoteq headlessly every time the system startups
+6. Set a default resolution so that you can run Pianoteq while not connecting to a display
-6. Overclocks the CPU to 2000 MHz at the 6th voltage level to get better performance as well
+7. Overclocks the CPU to 2000 MHz at the 6th voltage level to get better performance as well
-7. Disables smsc95xx.turbo_mode as Pianoteq officially advised
+8. Disables smsc95xx.turbo_mode as Pianoteq officially advised
-8. Modifies the "account limits" as Pianoteq officially advised
+9. Modifies the "account limits" as Pianoteq officially advised
-9. Checks if you have already installed Pianoteq and can re-install or uninstall it if you want
+10. Checks if you have already installed Pianoteq and can re-install or uninstall it if you want

 ## FAQ